learn-co-students/kwk-l2-flowchart-project-template-kwk-students-l2-chi-080618/README.md

 ## Getting Started

-We have provided only one basic implementation of this quiz idea.
-In our example, we check if the amount of 'true' responses for the quiz are greater than the 'trueThreshold'.
-When then display a result based on that.
+We have provided only one basic implementation of this flowchart idea.
+In our example, we check if the amount of 'true' responses for the prompts are greater than the 'trueThreshold' and then display a result accordingly.

 As it currently stands, our application functions similar to a pass/not-pass quiz.
 The user either selects enough 'true' answers, (or not), and a result is given based on that.

 As you can see, the starter code isn't a true implementation of a decision tree.
-It always asks the same amount of questions, and answering one way won't change the questions that follow.
+It always asks the same amount of questions, and answering one way or another won't change the questions that follow.

 Take a moment to run the code as is by opening `index.html`.
-For every event that you see or engage with on the DOM, go back to the code in `quizzer.js` and see what function it is controlling the user experience.
+For every event that you see or engage with on the DOM, go back to the code in `quizzer.js` and see what function it is controlling your user experience.

 ## Your Job